okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 ### Extension Points

-The points in Okta process flows where inline hooks can be triggered are called extension points, because they are where you can extend Okta functionality.
-Each type of inline hook is triggered at a particular extension point in a particular Okta process flow.
-At an extension point, if you have configured an inline hook, Okta calls your external service, and waits for a response.
+The points in Okta process flows where Inline Hooks can be triggered are called extension points, because they are where you can extend Okta functionality.
+Each type of Inline Hook is triggered at a particular extension point in a particular Okta process flow.
+At an extension point, if you have configured an Inline Hook, Okta calls your external service, and waits for a response.
 When the response is received, Okta resumes the process flow.

 ### Inline Hook Call within an Okta Process Flow